3 years full-time

 An integrated art and history degree offers a vital approach to understanding the forces that have shaped past societies and cultures, along with the artworks and artistic movements which those societies have produced.

-This joint degree brings together two humanities disciplines to develop your skills of research, analysis and presentation, which will equip you for a wide variety of career paths.
+This joint degree brings together two humanities disciplines to develop your skills in research, analysis and presentation, which will equip you for a wide variety of career paths.

 History at York has been ranked 2nd in the UK for the quality, significance and impact of our research in the Research Excellence Framework (REF) 2014

-Students normally take 50 per cent of their modules in both the Art and History departments.
+Students normally divide their modules equally between the History and History of Art departments.
 This may vary slightly if you take an elective module in another department.

-We designed this year of the art history degree for you to ground your knowledge in history.
-Modules also provide an arching background to help you think about art in historical contexts.
+This year of the degree is designed to help you ground your historical knowledge.
+Your modules will also provide you with a broad background to help you think about art in historical contexts.

 History of Art modules